RahafAba/aml-fraud-agent/README.md

-# AML Fraud-Network Agent: Graph-RAG and Text-to-SQL
+# AML Fraud Network Agent: Graph-RAG and Text-to-SQL

-A natural-language agent for **anti-money-laundering (AML) investigation**.
-Ask a question in plain English and it routes to the right backend: a **SQL database** for metrics and risk scores, a **Neo4j graph** for network relationships (laundering rings, sanctions exposure, synthetic-identity clusters), or **both**.
-Runs **fully locally** with no API keys via Ollama.
+A natural language agent for **anti-money-laundering (AML) investigation**.
+Ask a question in English and it routes to the right backend: a SQL database for metrics and risk scores, a **Neo4j graph** for network relationships (laundering rings, sanctions exposure, synthetic-identity clusters), or both.
+Runs fully locally with no API keys via Ollama.

 ---

 ## The Problem

-Financial-crime investigators face two kinds of question that no single database answers well:
+Financial crime investigators face two kinds of question that no single database answers well:

 - **Metric questions** such as "Which customers moved more than SAR 39,000, just under the SAR 40,000 reporting threshold?" map naturally to SQL.
 - **Network questions** such as "Show me the laundering ring this account sits in" or "Which accounts are within three hops of a sanctioned entity?" map naturally to a graph.
 They are impractical in SQL because they require traversing many relationships.